Resettled communities in Talensi appeal for alternative livelihood support | Ghana News Agency

 Social amenities such as well-equipped school infrastructure with disability friendly Water, Sanitation and Hygiene (WASH) and recreational facilities, healthcare facilities, teachers and nurses’ accommodation, mosques and churches, graveled roads connecting houses among others have also been provided.

-However, the residents noted that although they were pleased with the structures, they did not have any form of income generating activities.
+However, some residents said that although they were pleased with the structures, they did not have any form of income generating activities.

 Alhaji Ibrahim Boarebon, the Chief of Digaare, commended the mining company for the support offered to the communities since the resettlement and appealed for many of his people to be included in the construction activities of the company.

-He added “we expect that when you begin mining in 2024, many of our people especially the women and youth would be employed.”
+He added: “We expect that when you begin mining in 2024, many of our people, especially the women and the youth, would be employed.”

 He also appealed to the mining company to assist the communities with farm inputs and implements to engage in agriculture activities.

-Mr Kofi Adusei, the Community and Social Responsibility Manager of Cardinal Namdini Mining Limited, noted that plans were in place to support them when mining officially begun in 2024.
+Mr Kofi Adusei, the Community and Social Responsibility Manager of Cardinal Namdini Mining Limited, noted that plans were in place to support them when mining officially begun at end of 2024.

 He said the company had sustainability plans and local content policy to engage more locals and Ghanaians nationals in its operations and added that the immediate communities would be prioritised.